 Here's another house, now broken up into apartments.

-It's Stirling Castle, built in 1833 and with a long history.
+It's Stirling Castle, built in 1833.
 Emily Eden, sister of the Governor General Lord Auckland, wrote (in Up the Country, 1867, p.
 278) that the "Aides-de-Camp have engaged a house for the Misses S. and their aunt, quite close to ours, called 'Stirling Castle'--a bleak house that nobody will live in, and that in general is struck by lightning once a year--but it is close by, and they are preparing for a ball....
 The Aides-de-Camp are about as much trouble to me as grown-up sons."

 Parquet flooring.
-Hunter, editor of the huge Imperial Gazetteer of India , soon came to share Stirling Castle with Courtenay Ilbert, well-known as a senior official.
+Hunter, editor of the huge Imperial Gazetteer of India , soon came to share Stirling Castle with Courtenay Ilbert, a senior official.
 The house was later the residence of Ian Hamilton, later to become the scapegoat of Gallipoli.
-Maharaja Scindia of Gwalior bought the house, then the Maharaja of Nabha.
+Maharaja Scindia of Gwalior bought the house, and he was followed by the Maharaja of Nabha.

 Another named property, this is Bantony, built in 1880 as the summer home of the Maharaja of Sirmour, which was a princely state immediately south of Shimla.
 It's now the office of the deputy inspector general of police.

 Another sad story.
 We're an hour's drive east of Shimla, near Mashobra.
 The name Faridkot is recent; originally this was the Kenilworth and Sherwood Estate.